pantopic/turbokube/README.md

 Some of these tools (like [kube-burner](https://github.com/kube-burner/kube-burner)) might be a good fit except that it can be hard to know precisely what is going on under the hood.
-I could read all 8,600 lines of code to understand it completely and hope that its behavior matches my use case but it seems like all we're doing is applying some templated manifest files to a cluster in a loop.
+I could read all 8,600 lines of code to understand it completely and hope that its behavior matches my use case but it seems like all we're doing is applying templated manifests to a cluster in a loop.
 I'd rather just build something simple for myself that's tailored specifically to my project's goals so that it's easier for other people to comprehend.

 ### 2. Simplicity